samg/timetrap/README.md

 **display**
   Display a given timesheet.
 If no timesheet is specified, show the current timesheet.
 If ``all`` is passed as SHEET display all timesheets.
+If ``full`` is passed as SHEET archived timesheets are displayed as well.
 Accepts an optional ``--ids`` flag which will include the entries' ids in the output.
   This is useful when editing an non running entry with ``edit``.

   Display is designed to support a variety of export formats that can be